Exeter's Air Cadets - a history

 Exwick Mill - new photos

 A family at Keepers Lodge, Exwick, probably in the 1900s.
-Freddie Garrity of Freddie and the Dreamers photographed at the ABC in the early 1960s.
+Gene Pitney on the drums at the ABC Exeter.
 Photo © the late Frank Mallett.

 This graphic appeared on the rear of the official Exeter City Council guidebooks for about 15 years, from the 1920s to 1942.